Cultural Anthropology and Development Sociology (BSc)

 The international bachelor's in Cultural Anthropology and Development Sociology uses various modes of instruction to augment your learning experience:

-- In small (12 to 16 students) workgroup sessions, you delve deeper into and discuss the course materials.
+- Small group sessions: Dive deeper into and discuss the course materials with 12-16 fellow students.
 These sessions require active participation and attendance is mandatory.

-- Practicals challenge you to develop hands-on skills in interviewing, observation and using statistical computer programmes, among others.
+- Hands-on workshops: Develop practical skills in interviewing, participant observation, and using statistical computer programmes.
 Attendance is also mandatory in these sessions.

-- In the online course environment, you review your peers’ assignments and prepare for examinations with online mock tests and recorded lectures.
+- Online course environment: Review classmates' work, prepare for examinations with mock tests, and access recorded lectures.